-Cycling: Sagan's team appeal against world champion's exclusion
+Cycling: Sagan team's appeal rejected by CAS

-TROYES, France Peter Sagan's team have appealed to the Court of Arbitration for Sport (CAS) against the exclusion of the world champion from the Tour de France after he sent Mark Cavendish crashing in a sprint, Bora-Hansgrohe said on Thursday.
+TROYES, France The Court of Arbitration for Sport (CAS) on Thursday rejected Peter Sagan's team's appeal against the exclusion of the world champion from the Tour de France after he sent Mark Cavendish crashing in a sprint.

-"The Team and Peter Sagan, represented by their counsels Prof. Dr. Rainer Cherkeh (Hannover) and Dr. Maurice Courvoisier (Walder Wyss AG, Basel), have lodged an appeal with the CAS yesterday including an urgent motion to suspend the decision of the 'Commissaires Panel' taken on late July 4, 2017 and confirmed by the President of the UCI," the German team said in a statement.
+"The Court of Arbitration of Sport (CAS) issued a decision rejecting an urgent request for provisional measures filed by the Slovak cyclist Peter Sagan and the Denk Pro Cycling team in the afternoon of 5 July 2017," CAS said in a statement.

 Sagan was kicked out of the Tour on Tuesday after elbowing Briton Cavendish off balance at the end of the fourth stage.